rmosolgo/graphql-ruby/guides/testing/schema_structure.md

 Make structure changes part of the normal code review process by adding a `schema.graphql` artifact to your project.
 This way, any changes to schema structure will show up clearly in a pull request as a diff to that file.

-You can read about this approach in ["Tracking Schema Changes with GraphQL-Ruby"](https://rmosolgo.github.io/ruby/graphql/2017/03/16/tracking-schema-changes-with-graphql-ruby) or the built-in {{ "GraphQL::RakeTask" | api_doc }} for generating schema dumps.
+You can read about this approach in ["Tracking Schema Changes with GraphQL-Ruby"](https://rmosolgo.github.io/ruby/graphql/2017/03/16/tracking-schema-changes-with-graphql-ruby) or the built-in [GraphQL::RakeTask](rdoc-ref:GraphQL::RakeTask) for generating schema dumps.

 ## Automatically check for breaking changes